 Regional fur buyers, like Groenewold Fur & Wool Co. are always buying, and again the prices are low, but you’ll be able to move fur and get some quick cash.
-Check out the GFWCO website, or the Trapping Today Forum for more on recent prices.
+Check out the GFWCO website, or the recent posts here on Trapping Today for more on recent prices.

 A lot of us are going to take a chance that the market will come back later in the season, and we’ll ship fur to North American Fur Auctions or Fur Harvesters Auction to sell on the auction block in late winter/early spring.
 There’s always risk with this method, but with the market where it’s at, there isn’t a lot to lose.